thasmo/external-svg-polyfill/README.md

 **Features**
 * User-agent sniffing is used to determine feature support.
 * External SVG files are fetched via `xhr` and embedded while `use` elements are updated.
+* Cross-domain SVG files are fetched and embedded for all browsers to work around browser limitations.
 * To prevent naming collision issues, `id` attributes are updated to use a unique name.
 * Dynamically added SVG `use` elements are processed upon changes in the `DOM`.
 * Various lifecycle events get dispatched on relevant `DOM` elements.